ikzelf/zbxora/README.md

 zbxora_starter:
 this is an aide to [re]start zbxora in an orderly way.
 Put it in the crontab, every minute.
 It will check the etc directory (note the lack of a leading '/') and start the configuration files named zbxora.{you_config}.cfg, each given their own logfile.
+Notice the sleep in the start sequence.
+This is done to make sure not all concurrently running zbxora sessions awake at the same moment.
+Now their awakenings is separated by a second.

 zbxora_sender:
 This convenient when monitoring lot's of databases from one client.
 In that case it is more